RFK's voters know they're not electing the next president. They're with him anyway

 Tony Farmer, at that same Austin event, said his disconnect with the Democratic Party is over foreign policy.

-Farmer said Kennedy’s views and platform excites him and provides a new opportunity to buck a polarizing two-party system.
+Farmer said Kennedy’s views and platform excite him and provide a new opportunity to buck a polarizing two-party system.

 “It's such a mess.”